Infineon/linux-optiga-trust-m/ex_protected_update_data_set/README.md

 foo@bar:~$ make
 ```

- *Note :  This folder is used to generate the manifest and fragment for protected update. you need to install this first before install under directory "linux-optiga-trust-m".   make clean to ensure a clean build.*
+ *Note :  This folder is used to generate the manifest and fragment for Integrity and Confidentiality protected update.
+It can be built and installed after the trustm_lib.so and trustm_engine.so are built and installed.   make clean to ensure a clean build.*

 to install